Privacy & Visibility

 Project privacy ceiling

 Projects act as a privacy ceiling for their contents.
-A private project hides all its sessions and plans from non-owners, regardless of individual item privacy levels.
+A private project hides all its sessions, plans, and skills from non-owners, regardless of individual item privacy levels.
 A public or secret project shows items according to their own privacy levels.

 Project privacy Item privacy Visible to non-owners?